Book Appointment Now

 |---|---|---|---|

-| Week 1-2 | Walking, light personal care | No lifting over 5 lbs; sleep elevated; no driving on pain meds | Days 1-2: First follow-up, drain removal; Days 5-7: Suture check; Days 10-14: Travel clearance |
+| Week 1-2 | Walking, light personal care | No lifting over 5 lbs; sleep elevated; no driving on pain meds | Days 1-2: first follow-up, drain removal; Days 5-7: suture check; Days 10-14: travel clearance |

-| Weeks 3-5 | Desk work, light tasks | No lifting over 10 lbs; compression garment 24/7; no upper body exercise | Week 3: Swelling subsides; Week 4: Implants settling |
+| Weeks 3-5 | Desk work, light tasks | No lifting over 10 lbs; compression garment 24/7; no upper-body exercise | Week 3: swelling subsides; Week 4: implants settling |

-| Weeks 6-8 | Light cardio, normal activities | No lifting over 20 lbs; no chest exercises | Week 6: Increased activity cleared |
+| Weeks 6-8 | Light cardio, normal activities | No lifting over 20 lbs; no chest exercises | Week 6: increased activity cleared |

-| 3-6 Months | Full exercise | Follow surgeon guidance | Month 3: Final position; Month 6: Complete healing |
+| 3-6 Months | Full exercise | Follow surgeon guidance | Month 3: final position; Month 6: complete healing |

-Follow-Up Care
+Follow-Up Care and Flying Home

-What are the Risks and Safety Considerations for Surgery in Latin America?
+What Are the Risks and Safety Considerations?

-| Complication | Rate at Quality Facilities | Treatment | Notes |
+| Complication | Reported Rate | Treatment | Notes |

 |---|---|---|---|

-| Infection | 1-2% | Antibiotics; possible implant removal | Most appear within 2 weeks |
+| Infection | 1-2% | Antibiotics; possible implant removal | Most appear within two weeks |

-| Hematoma/Seroma | 3-5% | Drainage procedure | Usually develops in first week |
+| Hematoma/seroma | 3-5% | Drainage procedure | Usually develops in the first week |

-| Implant Rupture | 3-5% within 10 years | Replacement surgery | Silicone requires MRI monitoring |
+| Implant rupture | under 1% per year | Replacement surgery | Silicone requires MRI monitoring |

 | Asymmetry | 8-12% | Revision surgery if significant | Some asymmetry is normal |